temporalio/documentation/docs/server/multi-cluster.md

 Multi-cluster Replication is a feature which asynchronously replicates workflows from active cluster to other passive clusters, for backup & state reconstruction.
 When necessary, the customer can failover to any of the clusters which have the backup for high availability.

-In terms of the CAP theorem, Multi-cluster Replication adds high availability to Temporal's strongly consistent system.

 ## Version